 - In The Lies of Locke Lamora, Locke drops his false Vadran accent the few times he's completely found out.

-- Poirot did this once with a supposed socialite who reverted from RP to a Cockney accent after being exposed.
+- Poirot does this once with a supposed socialite who reverts from RP to a Cockney accent after being exposed.

 - On CSI NY, a man pretending to be Jewish is revealed to be a German former Hitler Youth soldier.
 Even after 64 years of pretending to be a non-practicing Polish Jew, marrying a Jewish woman, and raising an Orthodox Jewish son, he reverts to his German accent when his crime is revealed.

-- Happens to a German spy who had tried to infiltrate Hogan's Heroes.
+- Happens to a German spy who has tried to infiltrate the POW camp in Hogan's Heroes.

 - Spoofed in Get Smart.
 Max asks why The Mole is suddenly speaking in a fake German accent after being unmasked.
 He replies, "Vot accent?
 Zis is my veal voice!"

-- Averted in Blackadder Goes Forth, where a British spy who has been spying on Germany returns and retains his extremely heavy German accent, causing others to assume he was a German spy.
+- Inverted in Blackadder Goes Forth, where a British spy who has been spying on Germany returns and retains his extremely heavy German accent, causing others to assume he was a German spy.

-- In season 8 of 24, the assassin Davros, in his cover identity of an NYPD officer, speaks in a New York accent when trying to get a coworker to switch shifts with him, but once it becomes clear that the guy won't budge, Davros pulls out a gun and switches to a Russian accent.
+- In season 8, the assassin Davros, in his cover identity of an NYPD officer, speaks in a New York accent when trying to get a coworker to switch shifts with him, but once it becomes clear that the guy won't budge, Davros pulls out a gun and switches to a Russian accent.

 - In an episode of Chuck, the titular character encounters a British handler (played by Timothy Dalton) who turns out to be the criminal mastermind Alexei Volkoff.
 When he reveals himself, he suddenly switches to a very bad Russian accent.
 In the subsequent episodes, though, he speaks with a perfect British accent, even in his Moscow headquarters.
 Later explained when he turns out to have been British all along, just brainwashed to think he was Russian.